Updated: August 6, 2020

 - Reducing hand to hand contact by propping doors, forgoing handshakes, closing our coffee station, not passing offering plates, etc.

 - Encouraging people to take whatever precautions they deem necessary to protect themselves and others (i.e. face coverings).
+We are asking all those attending the 8:30 service to wear a face covering for the duration of the service.

 The FHBC Elders